 - You must keep at least 4 meters away from the sharks at all times.

 - You must not touch the whale sharks.

-Once they have explained the rules to you, you are given a life vest, goggles and a snorkel.
-They will help you out onto the banca boats and you will be on your way to swim with the sharks.
-It was hard taking the pictures because of the wind and waves but I was able to get some of the tour guides to help us out and got a few good shots.
+Once they have explained the rules to you, you are given a life vest, goggles, and a snorkel.
+They will help you out onto the Banca boats and you will be on your way to swim with the sharks.
+It was hard taking the pictures because of the wind and waves.
+I was able to get some of the tour guides to help us out and got a few good shots.